Ersnix/Ersnix/README.md

 - 💬 Ask me about Anything
 - 📫 How to reach me: Bali
 - 😄 Pronouns: ...
-- ⚡ Fun fact: "Im a boy "
+- ⚡ Fun fact: "I'am a boy "